Melanoma Institute Australia Fellowship Program

 MIA offers a number of unique clinical and research-based Fellowships each year to train and educate the melanoma clinicians of the future.
 These Fellowships offer an outstanding opportunity for high-level training in medical oncology, melanoma surgical oncology, melanoma pathology, and dermatology.

-Applications are invited from qualified General or Plastic Surgeons for the Melanoma Institute Australia Fellowship in Melanoma and Surgical Oncology.
+Applications are invited from qualified General or Plastic Surgeons for the Poche Fellowship in Melanoma and Surgical Oncology.

 This program is based at the Melanoma Institute Australia’s North Sydney campus, as well as the Mater Hospital Crows Nest, and Royal Prince Alfred Hospital Camperdown.